ravengit/jenkins_tracker/README.md

 * Ability to execute Ruby scripts.

-In addition the following are required for your Pivotal Tracker project:-
+The following are required for your Pivotal Tracker project:-

 * [API access enabled](https://www.pivotaltracker.com/help/api) (enabled by default).